indeedeng/iwf/README.md

 With Search attributes, you can write [customized SQL-like queries to find any workflow execution(s)](https://docs.temporal.io/visibility#search-attribute), just like using a database query.

 Note that after workflows are closed(completed, timeout, terminated, canceled, failed), all the data retained in your persistence schema will be deleted once the configured retention period elapses.

+The iWF persistence is mainly for storing the workflow intermediate states/data.
+**It is important to not abuse iWF persistence for things like permanent storage, or for tracking/analytics purpose.**

 ### Caching
 By default, remote procedure calls (RPCs) will load data/search attributes with the Cadence/Temporal [query API](https://docs.temporal.io/workflows#query),